tbensky/physics_prolog/README.md

 # Prolog in Physics

-This is the code that drives the work in the *paper.pdf* article, also posted here.
+This is the code that drives the work in the *paper.pdf* article, posted here.

 The prolog code attempts to tell you how to solve a 1D kinematics problem from a typical introductory physics